SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

        } catch {
            print("Unexpected non-vending-machine-related error: \(error)")
        }
-    << User error!
-Wrong selection, out of stock, or not enough money.
+    << Invalid selection, out of stock, or not enough money.

 If ``vend(itemNamed:)`` throws an error that doesn't match against any of the ``VendingMachineError`` enums cases,